google-marketing-solutions/description_genius/README.md

 ## Getting Started

-Description Genius comes with an easy to use UI built on top of [Streamlit](https://streamlit.io/).
+Description Genius comes with a simple user interface (UI) built on top of [Streamlit](https://streamlit.io/).

 To get started: